parafoxia/analytix/docs/guides/filters.rst

 Valid filters
 =============

-Below is a list of filters, sorted in alphabetical order.

 The table of supported filters and their possible values, sorted in alphabetical order by filter:

 .. list-table::